ammaralikhan/kood-loan-wizard/README.md

-# 💰 Loan Application Wizard — Kood Job Fare Challenge
+# 💰 Loan Application Wizard — Kood Job Fair Challenge

-> Built with ❤️ for the Kood Job Fare | Deadline: March 24, 2026
+> Built with ❤️ for the Kood Job Fair | Deadline: March 24, 2026

 ## 🎯 Project Goal
 A clean, Swedbank-style multi-step loan calculator built with **vanilla HTML, CSS, and JavaScript** (no frameworks).